CREATE STREAM AS SELECT

 ON u.userid = p.userid;

-A temporal join of two Relations where the left join side source is a Stream and the right join side source is a Changelog results in a
+A temporal join of two relations where the left join side source is a stream and the right join side source is a changelog.
+This results in a STREAM output relation type.
+In the example below, a new stream called users_visits is created by performing a temporal join between the pageviews stream and the users_log changelog.

 SELECT